Iweisc/ioc/docs/FINAL_STATUS.md

 **IOC is now a complete, working system.**

 From theoretical concept to practical tool:
-- ✅ Core language implemented
+- DONE: Core language implemented
-- ✅ Automatic optimization working
+- DONE: Automatic optimization working
-- ✅ Debugging infrastructure complete
+- DONE: Debugging infrastructure complete
-- ✅ CLI tool functional
+- DONE: CLI tool functional
-- ✅ Comprehensive documentation
+- DONE: Comprehensive documentation
-- ✅ Ready for use and extension
+- DONE: Ready for use and extension

 **What started as an idea is now a usable programming language.**